Akuli/porcupine/docs/settings.rst

 All of these assume that the *section* argument comes from :func:`add_section` and return the added widget.
 A label that displays *text* is added to column 0 (see the ascii art above).
+When setting the values, the converter passed to :func:`add_option` is used.

 .. autofunction:: add_entry
 .. autofunction:: add_combobox